US Health Division Team

 - Formal training in Computer Science or related disciplines, including through a degree program or dedicated training program

 At Dimagi, we aim to make a difference, not just as a company, but as an employer as well.
-The benefits we offer are geared towards having a strong impact on our staff’s well being.
+We are transparent about salaries at all levels of the organization and have a standard, global pay scale for all positions.
+The benefits we offer are geared towards having a strong impact on our staff’s well-being.
 A few of our key benefits are outlined below:

 - 100% employer-sponsored medical insurance paired with a generous Health Reimbursement Account (HRA) fund